SalesConnection/Caction-Support/docs/Job_Update_Report_Filter.md

   Note: After selecting “Not Contains” and all the filter values, the results will show all relevant results except the selected filter values.<br>

-6. For example, select "In Progress".
+6. For example, if “In Progress” is the selected filter value, all relevant jobs will be shown.

    <p align="center">
      <img src="img/Job_Update_Report_Filter_Step_6.png">